vigneshavm/Interview-questions/JS Q.md

 #### **Extending Built-in Objects**

-**Interviewer**: Can you extend built-in objects in JavaScript?
-If yes, how?

-**Answer**: Yes, you can extend built-in objects in JavaScript.
+ Yes, you can extend built-in objects in JavaScript.
 This is done by adding custom properties or methods to the prototype of the built-in object, or by subclassing it (using `class` syntax in ES6).

 **Example (Extending Array)**:
 ```javascript